 When choosing a host, consider how fast it can handle and how many visitors it can control.
-The difference is not only speed but also costs.
+The difference is not only speed but also cost.
 A faster one can drive more traffic than a slower one.
 The lack of server resources is the main reason for the lack of speed.

 Your target audience is in Europe.
 Your server is in Australia, which results in a DNS lag of over 100ms from the server to your user.
 That is truly time-wasting, and a poor user experience can also impact Core Web Vital with slow TTFB with poor connect time.

-Best Web Hosting In Europe (Cloud Providers)
+Best Web Hosting In Europe (Cloud Hosting Providers)

-GURU is a UK-based host, one of the best web hosting in Europe, and Litespeed powers all packages.
-GURU data center is in Central London, and all Europeans can benefit from the low latency.
+GURU is a UK-based web host, one of the best web hosting in Europe, and Litespeed powers all packages.
+GURU data center is in London, and all Europeans can benefit from the low latency.
 They offer various hosting services, from shared to dedicated.
-Read my Guru Hosting Review for more details about the GURU feature and its pros and cons.
+Read my Guru Hosting Review for more details about the GURU feature and pros and cons.